 It is imperative that developers fully assess all impacts of development on transport infrastructure through a Transport Assessment or Transport Statement and ensure that appropriate mitigation measures are fully investigated.
-Developers are encouraged to engage with the Ayrshire Roads Alliance (ARA) as early as possible in the development process to highlight these impacts and demonstrate that they have been fully investigated.
+Developers are encouraged to engage with the Ayrshire Roads Alliance (ARA), and where appropriate Transport Scotland as early as possible in the development process to highlight these impacts and demonstrate that they have been fully investigated.